mabdullahsoyturk/Torch-Sputnik/README.md

   return reshape(out, tf.shape(q))
 ```

+* Implement csr softmax (to avoid sparse to dense conversion in sparse dot product attention)

 * Implement csr transposition (we need it to calculate the gradient of both spmm and sddmm)

 ```Python